comp-music-lab/manyvoices3/README.md

 Regarding cleaning NaN, you can find the Python tool under ***Tools (elicit intervals and pitch) → pitch delete zero.py***.

 For computing
-## 📁 File naming rules
-I highly recommend having a consistent naming convention for files, as some scripts rely on the file names to split information.

-The naming convention for my files is **language_experiment date_subject number_condition**, for example, English_20240725_6_conv.wav.

-If it's an extracted f0 or time interval file, '_f0' or '_IOI' is added at the end."